Firstly, the team at the Professional Development Unit would like to welcome you to Flinders University.

 As a new staff member, you will be introduced to the university and to your specific workplace on your first day of employment.
 While your supervisors and colleagues will help you with information relevant to your workplace, this page outlines the university-wide information you need to know, such as Emergency Procedures, Parking and Driving on Campus, and Work Health and Safety.

 This provides important policies and other essential information you need to know about the University in your first week.

-This provides an overview of the University, our people and structure of the University, and other information you will need to know within the few few weeks of starting at Flinders.
+This provides an overview of the University, our people and structure of the University, and other information you will need to know within the first few weeks of starting at Flinders.

 This provides an overview of information to familiarise yourself with over the first few months of employment, including performance management, training and development, and staying informed.